 The validation is successful.

 Once the domain has been validated you can start configuring the primary domain and the redirects.
-Go to the Primary domain and redirects section on the SSL page and click the Edit button.
+Go to the Primary domain and redirects section on the Domain management page and click the Edit button.

 Select the primary domain for the portal and click Next.